filthyfreak/GDT-Generator/README.md

 Also, normal/specular maps should be the .TGA filetype.

-Lastly I have included detection for alpha/transparent textures and automatically apply the 'Blend' flag if so.
+Lastly I have included detection for alpha/transparent textures and automatically apply the 'Blend' flag if detected.

 Requires Python (Tested on version 3.7.9) and Pillow (pip install pillow).